fusionjs/fusionjs.github.io/documentation/docs/references/web-workers.md

 # Web workers

 A web worker is a mechanism for running background tasks outside of the browser context.
 Heavy and resource consuming tasks can instead be moved to a background task so as to not block any UI threads in the main window.
-Communication is done through `postMessage` and `onmessage` handlers on the worker instance.
+Communication is done through `postMessage` and `onmessage` handlers in both the worker instance and the browser.

 Fusion.js supports loading web workers using the [`workerUrl` virtual module](/api/fusion-core#virtual-modules) exposed by `fusion-core`.
-The virtual module allows Fusion.js to bundle your service worker with Babel.
+The virtual module allows Fusion.js to bundle your web worker with Babel.

 ### Usage